 In the coming weeks, expect Trump to make a move to fire someone, whether Rosenstein, Mueller, or even Jeff Sessions.
 If this happens, it will most likely lead to the same outcome as Nixon: impeachment proceedings.

 The approaching midterm elections complicate things, as Democrats are now in the best position to retake the House since at least 2006, meaning they would have total control in the lower chamber to initiate impeachment, even if it ends up failing in the Senate.

 The immediate concern for Trump is the bipartisan effort to quickly pass legislation protecting Mueller from the President.
-If that bill lands on his desk, the Donald is in an even more awkward position than he already is.
+If that bill lands on his desk, Trump is in an even more awkward position than he already is.

 The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of any individual or entity affiliated with the Rockefeller Review.
 Assumptions are made for the purpose of qualitative analysis of current geopolitical events.
 These views are subject to change as the situation(s) described above evolve.